zzc6332/worker-handler/README.md

 #### UnwrapPromise

-`UnwrapPromise` is an utility type that can accept a `Promise` type or a `PromiseLike` type and can extract the type inside it.
+`UnwrapPromise` is an utility type that can accept a `Promise` type or a `PromiseLike` type as a generic parameter and can extract the inner type.
+It is used for type assertion when performing `set` operations on a `Worker Proxy` or a `Carrier Proxy`.

+#### ReceivedData

+ReceivedData is a utility type that can accept any type (representing the type of data in the response from an `Action`) as a generic parameter.
+It obtains the type of corresponding data to be received in `Main` based on  whether the generic parameter can be structured cloned (it is either the generic parameter type itself or a `WorkerProxy` type).

+#### WorkerProxy / CarrierProxy

+These two types indicate that it is either a `Worker Proxy` or a `Carrier Proxy`.
+They accept a generic parameter representing the type of the target data referenced by the `Worker Proxy` or the `Carrier Proy`.

+In `worker-handler/main`, some `symbol` keys are provided.
+They can be used to access certain properties or methods of the `Worker Proxy` or the `Carrier Proxy`:

+- `proxyTypeSymbol`

+  Used to obtain a string that representing the type of the current `Proxy`.
+See the <a href="#proxyTypeSymbol" target="_self">example</a> for usage.

+- `revokeSymbol`

+  Only applicable to `Worker Proxy`, used to obtain a method to revoke the current `Worker Proxy` and clean up the corresponding data.
+See the <a href="#revokeSymbol" target="_self">example</a> for usage.

 ### worker-handler/worker